Lithuania–Russia relations: Medieval period

+Post-medieval period

+After the Union of Lublin in 1569, the Grand Duchy of Lithuania co-formed the Polish–Lithuanian Commonwealth.
+Meanwhile, Ivan IV seized the territories in the north and, in 1547, consolidated them under the Tsardom of Russia.
+Both states continued to have wars, either directly or within alliances, throughout the 16th and 17th centuries.
+Following the Great Northern War, which involved many European powers, the Polish–Lithuanian Commonwealth began to decline and was eventually partitioned by the neighbouring powers.
+After the third partition in 1795, the bulk of the territory of the former Grand Duchy of Lithuania was taken over by the Russian Empire.
+The new provinces were often called "Lithuanian", but in 1840, Nicholas I prohibited the use of the name.
+There were two major rebellions against the Russian rule, the November Uprising of 1830 and the January Uprising of 1863, but they failed to restore the Polish–Lithuanian state.

+20th century

-During the 1905 Russian Revolution, a large congress of Lithuanian representatives in Vilnius known as the Great Seimas of Vilnius demanded provincial autonomy for Lithuania (by which they meant the northwestern portion of the former Grand Duchy of Lithuania) on 5 December of that year.
+During the 1905 Russian Revolution, a large congress of Lithuanian representatives in the Great Seimas of Vilnius demanded a wide political autonomy for Lithuania (by which they meant the northwestern portion of the former Grand Duchy of Lithuania) on 5 December of that year.
 The tsarist regime made a number of concessions as the result of the 1905 uprising.
-The Baltic states once again were permitted to use their native languages in schooling and public discourse, and Catholic churches were built in Lithuania.
-Latin characters replaced the Cyrillic alphabet that had been forced upon Lithuanians for four decades.
-But not even Russian liberals were prepared to concede autonomy similar to that that had already existed in Estonia and Latvia, albeit under Baltic German hegemony.
+The Baltic states once again were permitted to use their native languages in schooling and public discourse, and Catholic churches were again built in Lithuania.
+Latin alphabet was restored after a period of the Lithuanian press ban.
+However, even Russian liberals were not prepared to concede autonomy similar to the degree it already existed in Estonia and Latvia, albeit under Baltic German hegemony.
 Many Baltic Germans looked toward aligning the Baltics (Lithuania and Courland in particular) with Germany.